-.321 Evidence protocol and forensic medical examinations Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in the making the compliance decision.
-Documents reviewed included: Stoddard County Regional Juvenile Detention Center PREA Policies.
-Southeast Missouri Network Against Sexual Violence MOU (aka Beacon Health) Resident Handbook Interviews included: Superintendent / PREA Compliance Coordinator SEMO-NASV Executive Director Hotline representative Random staff interviews Random resident interviews Site Review / Observation: Facility postings Brochures available to residents Provisions: when responding to allegations of sexual abuse.
+115.321 (a) Stoddard County Regional Juvenile Detention Center PREA Policy does follow a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions when responding to allegations of sexual abuse.
 The Stoddard County Sheriff's Department conducts the PREA investigations.
 Random staff interviews revealed the SCRDC staff are aware of the physical evidence expectations for First Responders.
-Auditor Howell contacted Amy Holden at the Stoddard Count Sheriff's office and confirmed the Departments understanding of PREA and their responsibilities.
+The Auditor contacted the Stoddard Count Sheriff's office and confirmed the Departments understanding of PREA and their responsibilities.
 The Sheriff's Department also acknowledged their role in PREA investigations by e-mail.

-115.321 (b) The Superintendent / PREA Coordinator stated the policy does follow a protocol that is developmentally appropriate for youth and is current (i.e. adapted from the most recent edition of the US Department of Justice's Office on Violence Against Women publications) .
-Auditor Howell was able to ascertain and confirm the following: • The facility does not conduct administrative or criminal investigations.
+115.321 (b) The Superintendent stated the policy does follow a protocol that is developmentally appropriate for youth and is current (i.e. adapted from the most recent edition of the US Department of Justice's Office on Violence Against Women publications).
+The Auditor was able to ascertain and confirm the following:

+- The facility does not conduct administrative or criminal investigations.
 Allegations are referred to the Missouri Child Abuse and Neglect Hotline and the Stoddard County Sheriff's Department for criminal investigations and OHI (Out of Home Investigations) for administrative investigations.
-Random staff interviews confirmed an understanding of the facility investigations protocol.
-Southeast Missouri Network Against Sexual Violence (SEMO-NASV) is responsible for and qualified to conduct SANE sexual abuse forensic medical exams at no cost to the youth.
+Random staff interviews confirmed an understanding of the facility investigations protocol. - Southeast Missouri Network Against Sexual Violence (SEMO-NASV) is responsible for and qualified to conduct SANE sexual abuse forensic medical exams at no cost to the youth.
 There were no forensic medical exams, related to Stoddard County Regional Detention Center, conducted in the past 12 months.

-SEMO-NASV provides outside the facility emotional support and crisis counseling services.
-During interviews, the facility Superintendent / PREA Coordinator confirmed their understanding of the practice.
+• SEMO-NASV provides outside the facility emotional support and crisis counseling services.
+During interviews, the facility Superintendent confirmed their understanding of the practice.

 115.321 (c) In accordance with Stoddard County Regional Detention Center Policy, in the event of a PREA related allegation, the Superintendent or on duty supervisor would call the Child Abuse Hotline, call the Stoddard County Sheriff's Department, and a facility representative would take the resident to SEMO-NASV for the SAFE examination.
 The hospital services include Sexual Assault and Violence Response and Child Protection Teams.
-Auditor Howell reviewed the hospital web site (www.semonasv.org) and found a comprehensive explanation of the structure of the department, the staff training, and multiple ways the medical center provides support, forensic medical services to meet the needs of sexual assault victims.
-In a phone interview, the SEMO-NASV Executive Director explained there was a number of qualified SANE nurses that allowed at least one to always be on duty.
+The Auditor reviewed the hospital web site (www.semonasv.org) and found a comprehensive explanation of the structure of the department, the staff training, and multiple ways the medical center provides support, forensic medical services to meet the needs of sexual assault victims.
+In a phone interview, the SEMO-NASV Representative explained there was a number of qualified SANE nurses that allowed at least one to always be on duty.
 She explained it was agency practice to have a forensic nurse available 24 hours a day.
 She reported no knowledge of any forensic exams involving youth from the Stoddard County Regional Detention Facility during the past 12 months.
 She could only recall youth ever being brought in for services after reporting abuse upon admission to SCRDC, but never for sexual abuse at SCRDC.

-115.321 (d) In accordance with the agreement between the Stoddard County Regional Juvenile Detention Center and the Southeast Missouri Network Against Sexual Violence (SEMO-NASV), Executive Director E confirmed they provide intervention and related sexual assault assistance services free of charge.
+115.321 (d) In accordance with the agreement between the Stoddard County Regional Juvenile Detention Center and the Southeast Missouri Network Against Sexual Violence (SEMO-NASV), Representative E confirmed they provide intervention and related sexual assault assistance services free of charge.
 The services include 24 hour per day access for reporting, advocacy, and forensic exams. is not an organization that is part of the criminal justice system.
-Of the residents interviewed, 8 of 8 were able to describe how to access the services in a confidential manner while in the Stoddard County Regional Detention Center.
+Of the residents interviewed, 7 of 7 were able to describe how to access the services in a confidential manner while in the Stoddard County Regional Detention Center.